ButterSus/KiwiLang/README.md

 Kiwi - data pack description language
 =====================================

+# Current State of Project

+It was very interesting to try myself in the implementation of a nonsense "transpilator".
+None of the ideas were implemented, there is no time.
+Development is permanently suspended.

 [Kiwi](https://buttersus.github.io/Kiwi/home) is a language for describing Minecraft datapack, built with a focus on syntax, based on [Kotlin](https://kotlinlang.org/) and some other languages.